• Share this on:

 Organic certification

-FLO has established a minimum price for cardamom (Elettaria and Amonum sp.) from different countries: India, Sri Lanka and other (worldwide).
+FLO has established a minimum price for cardamom (Elettaria and Amonum sp.) from different countries: India, Sri Lanka and others (worldwide).
 For conventional cardamom, a Fairtrade premium of 15% is offered on top of the commercial prices for all origins.
 For organic cardamom, a minimum price of €5.53/kg plus a Fairtrade premium of €0.99/kg (ex-works) is offered for cardamom from India and Sri Lanka.
 For other origins, a Fairtrade premium of 15% is offered on top of the commercial price.

 Tips: